 What did your first major trip teach you?

 I’d say my first major trip was to those Scandinavian cities.
 It was the first trip that wasn’t organized by someone else, and I just booked a plane ticket and some hostel reservations and packed a too-large carry-on (filled with a lot of clothes that never saw the light of day!) and was on my way.

 I learned that:

 - You should never arrive in a new city after dark.
 Unfamiliar places always look more dangerous in the dark than during the day!

 - Most people are good.
-The guy in the bunk above mine was probably not going to steal me a la the movie Taken and that when people ask me where I’m going, it’s because they’re genuinely interested in where I’m going and not so they can follow me and sell me as a sex slave in Paris.
-(I also learned not to watch the movie Taken so many times no matter how awesome Liam Neison is if you plan on traveling anywhere ever again!)
+The guy in the bunk above mine was probably not going to steal me à la the movie Taken and that when people ask me where I’m going, it’s because they’re genuinely interested in where I’m going and not so they can follow me and sell me as a sex slave in Paris.
+(I also learned not to watch the movie Taken so many times, no matter how awesome Liam Neeson is, if I plan on traveling anywhere ever again!)

 What’s one of your most significant travel moments?

 Doing a guided tour through Auschwitz.
 It was the most moving place I’ve ever visited.
 (Full disclosure: I am Jewish.)